digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 Synchronous Replication
 ~~~~~~~~~~~~~~~~~~~~~~~

-We recommend that in production at least the domain should be run with offsite
+We recommend that in production at least the sync domain should be run with offsite
-synchronous replication to assure that the state of the domain is always newer
+synchronous replication to assure that the state of the sync domain is always newer
 than the state of the participants.
 However to avoid similar `caveats as with
 backup restore <restore_caveats>` the participants should either use synchronous
 replication too or as part of the manual disaster recovery failure procedure the